-Imran Jamal, PhD, is a Research Fellow for the Wee-Connect and Wee-Difine initiatives at the BRAC Institute of Governance and Development (BIGD), Brac University.
+Imran Jamal, PhD, is a Research Fellow for the Wee-Connect and Wee-Difine initiatives at the BRAC Institute of Governance and Development (BIGD), BRAC University.

 Dr Jamal is a social anthropologist with almost 20 years of experience in the development sector, having worked in programs, monitoring and evaluation, and research.
 His expertise is in financial inclusion and literacy, non-formal education, and public health, amongst others.
 He has extensive experience working on worker and labour rights issues, social movements, and grassroots mobilisation.
 Dr Imran’s work always tries to bring an intersectional approach with a particular focus on gender and sexuality, class, and race.